muhammadhassanmahar/gitree/README.md

 Issues and pull requests are welcome.
 Ideas that would fit well include improved formatting, colorized output, test coverage, and performance optimizations.

-PrintStruct is intentionally small and readable, so contributions that preserve simplicity are especially appreciated.
+Gitree is intentionally small and readable, so contributions that preserve simplicity are especially appreciated.